switer/muxjs/README.md

 ### Instance Options
 ##### `props`
-- Type: ` Function`
+- Type: ` Function` | `Object`

-Return the initial observed property object for this mux instance:
+Return the initial observed property object for this mux instance.Recommend to using function which return a object if you don't want to share **props** option's object in each instance:

 ```js
 var Person = Mux.extend({